dmbarbour/awelon/AboutAO.md

 ### AO Dictionary File

-AO is intended for a wiki-based programming environment.
-However, to help get started, AO defines a simple **.ao** dictionary file format - primarily for use with command-line tools.
+To help bootstrap, AO defines a simple **.ao** dictionary file format - primarily for use with command-line tools.
 An **.ao** dictionary supports multiple definitions and imports of other dictionary files.
 This dictionary format looks like:

         import list before first definition
         @word1 definition1 using word2 word3